 Monitors are a high-level data abstraction tool combining three features:

-Existing implementations of monitors are embedded in programming languages.
-Best existing implementations are the Java programming language from Sun and the Mesa language from Xerox.
+The most widely used implementation of monitors is in the Java programming language from Sun (now Oracle) Previously, there was an excellent implmentation in the Mesa language from Xerox.

-There is one binary semaphore associated with each monitor, mutual exclusion is implicit: P on entry to any routine, V on exit.
-This synchronization is automatically done by the compiler (i.e., makes automatic calls to the OS), and the programmer does not seem them.
-They come for free when the programmer declares a module to be a monitor.
+1. Monitor lock: There is a lock associated with each monitor.
+Mutual exclusion is implicit, so you get a lock on entry to any function/method, and an unlock on exit.
+This synchronization is automatically done by the compiler (i.e., the calls are inserted into the code by the compiler), and the programmer does not seem them.
+They come for free when the programmer declares a module to be a monitor (or, in Java, when methods are declared to be synchronized.
+The locking means that every monitor function/method is a critical section.

 private: